 An idea for a 5-minute-smoothie that can blow your taste.
 Watch this video to know:

 Basil is definitely an incredible herb that offers many layers of flavor.
-Not only adding a mildly pungent taste, a slightly peppery, the freshness of mint, and a hint of sweetness to any dish, especially salads.
+There is a long list of dishes you can make with basil.
+Not only a mildly pungent taste, but it also adds a slightly peppery flavor, the freshness of mint, and a hint of sweetness to any dish, especially salads.